Product #746

 Some people will find that their appetite will temporarily increase when taking it, but not only does this tend to normalize, it normalizes to the point that most people will find that they crave junk food, caffeine, and similar items less, but water, fruits, and even vegetables more.

-Other ingredients: Fatty Acid from Palm Kernel, Plant Polysaccharide, Silica, Digestive Aid.
-Contains no Magnesium Stearate.
+Other ingredients: Croscarmellose Sodium (Digestive Aid), Fatty Acid from Palm Kernel, Plant Polysaccharide, Silica.
+Contains No Magnesium Stearate.

 Suggested use: Serving size or as recommended by your health care professional.
 Adjust usage according to nutritional lifestyle requirements.